Unidata/awips2/docs/edex/distributed-computing.md

+# Distributed EDEX

 AWIPS makes use of service-oriented architecture to request, process, and serve real-time meteorological data.
 While originally developed for use on internal NWS forecast office networks, where operational installations of AWIPS could consist of a dozen servers or more, the early Unidata releases were stripped of operations-specific configurations and plugins, and released as a standalone server.
 This worked, since (at the time) a single EDEX instance with an attached SSD could handle most of NOAAport.
-However, with GOES-R(16) coming online in 2017, and more gridded forecast models being created at finer temporal and spatial resolutions, there is now a need to distribute the data decoding across multiple machine to handle this firehose of data.
+However, with GOES-R(16) coming online in 2017, and more gridded forecast models being created at finer temporal and spatial resolutions, there is now a need to distribute the data decoding across multiple machines to handle this firehose of data.

 ---

+## Unidata's Current EDEX Server

+Currently, with our specific EDEX server we use a Database/Request instance that also decodes and ingests a good portion of the data.
+It handles all data requests from CAVE users, as well as the majority of the decoding and ingesting for data feeds coming down on the LDM.
+The **radar** data has been specifically exluded (from the decoding and ingest) and it has its own [**Ingest/Decode Server**](#ingestdecode-server) which is explained in more detail below.

+For our EDEX we have designated an instance of the ingest/decoding server to be dedicated to handling the radar data.
+Our *Radar-EDEX* recieves and decodes all radar down from the LDM and then stores it back on our main [**Database/Request EDEX**](#databaserequest-server) in the form of HDF5 data files and PostgreSQL metadata.

+---

+## Example Installation

 This walkthrough will install different EDEX components on two machines in the XSEDE Jetstream Cloud, the first is used to **ingest and decode** while the second is used to **store and serve** data.